Strilanc/Strilanc.github.io/_posts/2016-11-20-teleportation-from-simple-moves.md

 It's like a swap, but only goes in one direction (and requires that the target qubit be zero'd).

 At this point there's a huge number of routes we could take and it's not really clear what to do.
-That's why I consider these next two steps to be the key ones, because they send us down an easy path.
+That's why I consider these next two steps to be the key ones.
+They send us down an easy path.

 Note that we can do whatever we want to uninvolved wires.
 It won't affect the "move" part of our circuit.